iridiumtao/mlops-chi/snippets/provision_tf.md

 ::: {.cell .markdown}

 Then, let's preview the changes that Terraform will make to our infrastructure.
-In this stage, Terraform communicates with the cloud infrastructure provider to see what have *already* deployed and to
+In this stage, Terraform communicates with the cloud infrastructure provider to see what we have *already* deployed, and to determine what it needs to do to realize the requested configuration:

 :::